 Can I test out of levels?

 Sure can!
-For iOS users, you can test out of level 0 to level 1 within a skill.
-For Android users, you can test out of one level at a time.
+You can test out of level by tapping the key icon (warning: this will cost you lingots/gems).
+Duolingo Plus subscribers have unlimited skill test-outs.
 We don't want learners to binge a skill, so we recommend you don’t get to Level 5 all in one go.
 Level 5 is there to show that you have practiced the words in that skill a ton and probably don’t need further practice on it for quite a while.